mtlam/PyPulse/README.md

 PyPulse
 =======

-A python package for handling and analyzing PSRFITS files.
+A pure-Python package for handling and analyzing PSRFITS files.

 Read the documentation [here](https://mtlam.github.io/PyPulse/).